williamleif/GraphSAGE/README.md

 Including identity features will increase the runtime, but also potentially increase performance (at the usual risk of overfitting).
 See the section on "Running the code" below.

+*Note:* GraphSage is intended for use on large graphs (>100,000) nodes.
+The overhead of subsampling will start to outweigh its benefits on smaller graphs.

 The example_data subdirectory contains a small example of the protein-protein interaction data, which includes 3 training graphs + one validation graph and one test graph.
 The full Reddit and PPI datasets (described in the paper) are available on the [project website](http://snap.stanford.edu/graphsage/).